-Elizabeth Taylor's "Green Goddess" Rolls Royce could sell for up to $2M
+Elizabeth Taylor's "Green Goddess" Rolls-Royce could sell for up to $2M

 Known by her fans as the "Green Goddess", the car was delivered to The Pierre Hotel, where Taylor was living in New York, at Christmas.

-In 1962 Taylor traveled to Rome to start filming for the big-budget epic Cleopatra, where she was cast in the starring role -- traveling with husband Fisher and "the Green Goddess" in tow.
+In 1962 Taylor traveled to Rome to start filming for the big-budget epic "Cleopatra", where she was cast in the starring role -- traveling with husband Fisher and "the Green Goddess" in tow.

-On the set of Cleopatra, Taylor began a love affair with co-star Richard Burton; according to Guernsey's, Burton was spotted driving the car on several occasions in 1963.
+On the set of "Cleopatra", Taylor began a love affair with co-star Richard Burton; according to Guernsey's, Burton was spotted driving the car on several occasions in 1963.
 A year later, Taylor divorced Fisher and married Burton in what would become one of Hollywood's most tumultuous romances.

-She kept the car for around twenty years, before taking out an advert in the Wall Street Journal to sell the vehicle.
+She kept the car for around 20 years, before taking out an advert in the Wall Street Journal to sell the vehicle.

 Bought and kept by a Californian fan for four decades, the car, which has been refurbished with a new top and leather seats, has only 40,000 miles on the clock, and "drives as a Silver Cloud should," according to Guernsey's.